 You’ll need to have either fiat currency, such as dollars, or some other crypto ready to make an exchange, as needed (typically, either Bitcoin or Ethereum, the two biggest cryptos).
 You’ll also need to have money and or crypto standing by in a digital wallet so that you can make the trade.

 💡 Recommended: How to Send Bitcoin to Another Wallet

 And finally, be sure that you’ve joined the appropriate or correct crypto exchange for the ICO.
 Some exchanges only allow investors to trade certain cryptos.
 You’ll want to be sure the ICO you’re targeting is listed on the exchange you’re working on.

-Step 3: Make the Exchange
+Step 4: Make the Exchange

 This part is pretty simple: Execute the trade!
 The specifics here will depend on the individual ICO, exchange, and procedures.

-Step 4: Receive and Store Your ICO Purchase
+Step 5: Receive and Store Your ICO Purchase

-Keep in mind that ICO investing is inherently risky, and there’s a good chance that things could go sideways.
-For that reason, it may be worth it to closely watch the ICO and other news around the new crypto, so that you can make wise decisions about when or if you should sell.
+It may be worth it to closely watch the ICO and other news around the new crypto, so that you can make wise decisions about when or if you should sell.
 One upside to ICOs compared with IPOs is that there’s no IPO lock-up period preventing sales.

 Photo credit: iStock/ismagilov

-The information provided is not meant to provide investment or financial advice.
-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.